yanwarsolahudin/regensi_api/README.md

 API for Stock Management Software based on web apps.

-## What Is Regense?
+## What Is Regensi?

-Regensi is Free Stock Management Sofwtare based on web apps.
+Regensi is Free Stock Management Software based on web apps.

 ## Requirements